bayasdev/envycontrol/README.md

 ### Caching added with 3.4.0
 A cache was added in version 3.4.0.
 The main purpose is to cache the Nvidia PCI bus ID so that a transition from integrated mode directly to nvidia mode is possible.

+> [!NOTE]
+> *Transition from integrated mode directly to nvidia mode is possible* does **NOT** means that changes will be applied on the fly.
+A reboot is still required.

 #### Cache file location

 ```python